Fly Away (Lenny Kravitz song): In popular culture

-"Fly Away" was featured in the film Coyote Ugly and is the theme song for the Canadian reality television series Ice Pilots NWT.

-In 2018, it is used in the Comic Con Trailer for Star Trek: Discovery Season 2.

-After the 1999 NBA Finals, NBC used "Fly Away" for their montage.

-This song was used in a Renault Duster advertisement and several Nissan commercials.
+From 2002 to 2003, the song was featured in MSN commercials.

 Internet personality Neil Cicierega made a lyric video of the song with the vocal tracks heavily altered, which received coverage from several websites.

-The song has been used in a tourism campaign for The Bahamas, featuring Kravitz who is of Bahamian descent.
+The song has also been used in a tourism campaign for The Bahamas, featuring Kravitz who is of Bahamian descent.

+In August 2024, Kravitz and American rapper Quavo teamed up for a remix of the song, simply titled "Fly".
+This remix was featured in Fortnite Festival and Madden NFL 25.